ceodigvijay/holycoders-website/README.md

 noindex auth, dashboard, verify update posts at 1 hr interval and pages 1 day interval

+# comment error on post when unlogged user view comment
 # No view post for scheduled post
 # No login for suspended users
 # clear all console errors